Skip to content

 Text Synchronization

-Opertaion Supported Comment
+Operation Supported Comment

 didOpen yes

-didChange yes textDocumentSyncKind = Full
+didChange yes textDocumentSyncKind = Incremental

 didClose yes